jacobvarner/hoops-jacobvarner/_posts/2020-8-15-sec-in-the-nba-draft-1950s-overview.md

 ### 1956 NBA Draft

-The 1956 NBA Draft had 92 total selections with a territorial pick first, then a first round of seven picks followed by nine rounds with one pick each and the remaining players selected in a large pool of "other picks."
+The 1956 NBA Draft had 92 total selections with a territorial pick first, then the first round of seven picks followed by nine rounds with one pick each and the remaining players selected in a large pool of "other picks."

 ![1956 NBA Draft selections from current SEC schools][image7]